 Fortunately, the social media marketing arena has a relatively low barrier-to-entry.
 You can build a strong social media presence in no time by using the right strategies.
 Utilizing social media as part of your website design is one of the best ways to take your marketing strategy to the next level.

-5 Tips for Integrating Social Media on Your Website
+5 Tips for Integrating Social Media into Your Website

 Tip #1: Offer Social Logins